Our answers to frequently asked questions by our conveyancing clients.

 - Monies are readily available.

 A sale and purchase can be completed very swiftly.

 It is however more likely that a mortgage will be required and there will be a chain of transactions.
-If this is the case, it will usually take four to six weeks to exchange of contracts and another two to four weeks between exchange of contracts and completion making a total of six to ten weeks from start to finish.
+If this is the case, it will usually take six to eight weeks to exchange of contracts, and another two to four weeks between exchange of contracts and completion, making a total of ten to twelve weeks from start to finish.
 However, this is only a general guide as each transaction will be different.

 We always, try to progress your transaction as quickly as possible but we cannot offer any guarantee about the time it will take and you should not believe anyone else that says they can!
 In a chain transaction we can only deal with things as quickly as the slowest person in the chain.

 The conveyancing process often runs quite smoothly but occasionally there can be a problem and the most common things to arise are:

 - Incomplete documentation received from the seller’s solicitor.

 - Queries arising relating to the lack of planning permission/building regulations approval.

 - Additional matters to be dealt with as a consequence of conditions in the mortgage offer.

 - Incomplete chain.